 Music United in Sound and Entertainment (MUSE) – helps urban youth learn the ins and outs of music and video production, utilizing state-of-the-art technology, including computer software, musical instruments, recording studio, HD camera, and video equipment.
 MUSE is taught by a professional music educator and incorporates key youth development and workforce readiness principles.

 Junior Art Makers – a fine arts and fashion business in which youth explore and share their artistic talents.
 Participants also gain entrepreneurial training in order to market their products and services to the community.
 The focus of the activity is on the creative process, not profit, and preparing youth for a successful future career and advanced education.
-Artistic products produced include greeting and holiday cards, air-brushed t-shirts, murals, picture frames, African Masks and more.
+Artistic products produced include greeting and holiday cards, canvas bags, murals, picture frames, home decor, bath bombs, fine art pieces and more.

 River Wrights Boats Builders – The River Wrights Boat Builders is one of the staple programs of our Youth Business where youth are given an opportunity to work with their hands.
 RWBB take what some can view as a simple project, like constructing a boat or refinishing a picnic table, and highlight the skills and lessons each project can bring you.
 To learn more about RWBB, visit the RWBB page.